 All studies were, as per inclusion criteria, RCTs.
-The study designs were highly variable: patients in the control groups received different injection or treatment, such as HA in 3 studies; corticosteroids in 4 studies; and placebo, hypertonic dextrose, radiofrequency, or celecoxib + glucosamine in the remaining 4 studies.
+The study designs were highly variable: patients in the

 In looking at the quality of the available literature by AHQR standard, we found that none of the studies included reached a "good quality" standard, 2 were ranked as "fair quality" RCT, and the rest were considered as "poor quality."
 The results of the analysis performed with the Cochrane Risk of Bias tool for RCT are detailed in Table 2.
-In regards to the random sequence generation process, it was not specified in 3 papers, whereas it was based on odd/even number in the study of Chansoria et al.21 The method of allocation concealment was described in nearly none of the studies included, except for 2. ^{13,14} Four papers reported outcomes incompletely.
-15-18 Regarding sample size calculation, in all the included trials the power analysis methods were not fully clarified.
+In regards to the random sequence generation process, it was not specified in 3 papers, whereas it was based on odd/even number in the study of Chansoria et al.21 The method of allocation concealment was described in nearly none of the studies included, except for 2.^{13,14} Four papers reported outcomes incompletely.15-18 Regarding sample size calculation, in all the included trials the power analysis methods were not fully clarified.
 Three trials were double blinded, 2 were single blinded, and the others were unblinded.
 Moreover, the risk of attrition bias was unclear for the majority of the studies: in most cases, it was not specified how many patients were screened, how many were excluded from randomization or why, how many were lost to follow-up, and for which specific reasons.
-Flow diagrams depicting the patient selection process were reported only papers.
-13,14,19,20 Finally, we found that 3 trials were prospectively registered in a public clinical trial registry, 13,14,16 one was registered retrospectively, 19 whereas the others did not mention any registration, which should be mandatory according to the Consolidated Standards of Reporting Trials 2010 guidelines.
+Flow diagrams depicting the patient selection process were reported only in 4 papers.^{13,14,19,20} Finally, we found that 3 trials were prospectively registered in a public clinical trial registry, ^{13,14,16} one was registered retrospectively, 19 whereas the others did not mention any registration, which should be mandatory according to the Consolidated Standards of Reporting Trials 2010 guidelines.